ajy25/TableMage/docs/_build/html/_sources/python_api/classes/tm_fs.rst.txt

 =========================================

-.. currentmodule:: tablemage.fs
+.. currentmodule:: tablemage

-The `tablemage.fs` module contains the feature selectors used by the :func:`.regress` and :func:`.classify` methods of the :class:`Analyzer` class.
+The `tablemage.fs` module contains the feature selectors used by the :func:`tablemage.Analyzer.regress` and :func:`tablemage.Analyzer.classify` methods of the :class:`tablemage.Analyzer` class.

 :py:mod:`tm.fs.KBestFSR`
 ------------------------

-.. autoclass:: KBestFSR
+.. autoclass:: tablemage.fs.KBestFSR
     :members:
         __init__